ltjax/file_monitor/README.md

 ## Platform support
 The file monitor works on Windows, Linux and Mac OS X. It can be built with VC++ 2017, and recent g++ and clang versions.
 It requires C++14.

+## Dependencies
+* Boost.Filesystem

+The C++17 filesystem library will be supported soon.
+Boost support will eventually be dropped.

 ## Integration
 There are two ways to integrate file_monitor with your application.
 Either drop it into your source folder and use CMake's `add_subdirectory()` or use the install target to install the library in your environment.